-As of the annual test date, the estimated fair value was substantially in excess of the carrying value for the majority of the remaining reporting units and material indefinite-lived intangible assets, and in all instances, the estimated fair value exceeded the carrying value by greater than 10 percent, with the exception of the Pet Foods reporting unit and all indefinite-lived trademarks within the U.S. Retail Pet Foods segment.
-The carrying values of the goodwill and indefinite-lived intangible assets within the U.S. Retail Pet Foods segment were

-\$2.4 billion and \$1.5 billion, respectively, as of April 30, 2019.
-These intangible assets are susceptible to future impairment charges due to narrow differences between fair value and carrying value as a result of recent impairment charges and the acquisition of Ainsworth in May 2018.
+As of February 1, 2020, we completed the annual impairment review, in which goodwill impairment was tested at the reporting unit level for our six reporting units with goodwill.
+As part of our annual evaluation, we did not recognize any additional impairment charges related to our goodwill and indefinite-lived intangible assets.
+The estimated fair value was substantially in excess of the carrying value for the majority of the reporting units and material indefinite-lived intangible assets, and in all instances, the estimated fair value exceeded the carrying value by greater than 10 percent, with the exception of the Pet Foods reporting unit and the Rachael Ray Nutrish brand within the U.S. Retail Pet Foods segment.
+The carrying values of the goodwill and indefinite-lived intangible assets within the U.S. Retail Pet Foods segment were \$2.4 billion and \$1.4 billion, respectively, as of April 30, 2020.
+These intangible assets remain susceptible to future impairment charges due to narrow differences between fair value and carrying value, which is primarily attributable to the recent impairment charges and the acquisition of Ainsworth in May 2018.
 Additional sensitivity analyses were performed for the Pet Foods reporting unit, assuming a hypothetical 50-basis-point decrease in the expected long-term growth rate or a hypothetical 50-basis-point increase in the weighted-average cost of capital.
 Both scenarios independently yielded an estimated fair value for the Pet Foods reporting unit below carrying value.
-Therefore, any significant adverse changes to the forecasted net sales or profitability, as well as any significant adverse changes in strategy, could result in future impairment charges which could be material.
+Therefore, any significant adverse change in our near or long-term projections or macroeconomic conditions could result in future impairment charges, which could be material.